Pinpoint tests of microclimate control (cars from 08.2001)

 No

-H34: VOLTAGE CHECK IN THE HEATER CONTROL MODULE
+H34: CHECKING VOLTAGE IN THE HEATER CONTROL MODULE

 Yes

 CHECK and if necessary REPLACE the heater control module.
-CHECK the system is working properly.
+CHECK the system is operating correctly.

 No

-LOCATE and REPAIR the open circuit between the heater control module and the engine run relay using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the heater control module and the engine run relay using the wiring diagrams.
+CHECK the system for proper operation.

-PINPOINT TEST I: EATC MODULE NOT WORKING (NO INDICATION ON THE CONTROL UNIT DISPLAY)
+PINPOINT TEST I: EATC MODULE DOES NOT WORK (NO INDICATION ON CONTROL UNIT DISPLAY)

 STATES